tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 Key package retrieval is idempotent by design.
 Repeated requests with the same queue properties and `receiver_client_id` combination MUST produce the same key package until the queue is advanced.
-A queue is advanced by deleting the key package assoiciated with a particular `receiver_client_id`, which will allow that receiver to get a new key package the next time one is requested.
+A queue is advanced by deleting the key package associated with a particular `receiver_client_id`, which will allow that receiver to get a new key package the next time one is requested.
 Advancing the key queue is dependent on the key package being used by a meaningful group operation as described in {{group-evolution}}.